aditijangr/SafeCase/README.md

 Copy code
 npm start

-## **Technologies Used**
+Technologies Used

-**Hive Blockchain**: Utilized for recording an immutable history of image edits and uploads, ensuring transparency and integrity of the media provenance.
+Hive Blockchain: Utilized for recording an immutable history of image edits and uploads, ensuring transparency and integrity of the media provenance.

-**IPFS (InterPlanetary File System)**: Provides decentralized storage for images, guaranteeing secure, tamper-proof media files that are resistant to censorship.
+IPFS (InterPlanetary File System): Provides decentralized storage for images, guaranteeing secure, tamper-proof media files that are resistant to censorship.

-**Node.js**: Employed for server-side JavaScript, handling API requests and managing backend operations efficiently.
+Node.js: Employed for server-side JavaScript, handling API requests and managing backend operations efficiently.